is difficult for donors to select NGOs. Is the

 Your donation to nonprofits achieves 3 things:

-financial support (nonprofits like this one rely almost
+(nonprofits like this one rely almost entirely on donations)

-qualities (generosity is about the giver, not the
+(generosity is about the giver, not the receiver)

 may wish to see my brief note on Selection